 top of page

 As PI of the Great Ape Behaviour (GAB) Lab at UVic, my team and I conduct research on a wide array of topics with respect to great ape behavioural ecology and conservation of wild populations.
+Much of our research also examines the varied interactions between humans and nonhuman primates and their potential influence on behaviour.
 We strive to bridge the gap between behavioural research and applied conservation in our work whenever possible.
 The GAB lab believes in fostering a supportive and inclusive research environment and welcomes diverse perspectives in our research aims and methods.

 kcfhc6zxtcufvnbrmhvk.jpeg